antronerds/r2-tutorials/docs/Annotation_Analyses.md

     [**Figure 8: Cohort Overview**](_static/images/Annotation/AnnotationAnalyses_CohortOverview.png)

-5. The sunburst plotter is an often used annotation visualisation.
+5. The sunburst plotter is an often used annotation visualization.
 In the annotation section of the main menu, select the Cohort sunburst plotter.
 The sunburst diagram displays a hierarchical structure in a circular shape.
 The origin of the organization is represented by the center of the circle, and each level of the organization by an additional ring.
-Additionally, other visualisation plot types are implemented as illustrated in Figure 9 (circlepack, treemap and icicle).
+Additionally, other visualization plot types are implemented as illustrated in Figure 9 (circlepack, treemap and icicle).